Three-body universality in the B meson sector: Introduction

 The Efimov effect describes the emergence of shallow three-particle bound states (called \emph{trimers}) in a system with resonant interactions characterized by a large scattering length $a$.
 It can occur if at least two of the three particle pairs have resonant interactions.
 In particular, the Efimov effect occurs in systems of a shallow two-particle bound or virtual state of binding momentum $\gamma\sim 1/a$ and a third particle which has resonant interactions with at least one of the constituents of the dimer.
 For $a \rightarrow \infty$, there are infinitely many trimer states with binding energies $B_3^{(n)}$ which are spaced equidistantly \cite{Efimov}: $B_3^{(n+1)}/B_3^{(n)} =$~const.
 The crucial point is that this constant is universal in the sense that it is independent of the details of the short-range physics in the system.
 However, its exact value depends on the masses and spin-isospin quantum numbers of the particles as well as the number of resonantly interacting pairs.
 In a system with finite scattering length, the geometrical spectrum is cut off in the infared and there will only be a finite number of states but the dependence of the states on the scattering length $a$ is also universal.

 Whether or not the Efimov effect plays are role in a three-particle system depends on the particular spin-isospin channel.
-The emergence of the Efimov effect in pionless EFT is closely connected to the requirement of three-body forces for renormalization at leading order.\footnote{The case of a covariant formulation was recently investigated in Ref.~\cite{Epelbaum:2016ffd}.} The power counting for three-body forces, in turn, can be obtained from an analysis of the ultraviolet behavior of the corresponding integral equations~\cite{Bedaque:1998km,Bedaque:1999ve,Griesshammer:2005ga}.
+The emergence of the Efimov effect in pionless EFT is closely connected to the requirement of three-body forces for renormalization at leading order.\footnote{The case of a covariant formulation was recently investigated in Ref.~\cite{Epelbaum:2016ffd}, which arrives at some different conclusions concerning the role of three-body forces.} The power counting for three-body forces, in turn, can be obtained from an analysis of the ultraviolet behavior of the corresponding integral equations~\cite{Bedaque:1998km,Bedaque:1999ve,Griesshammer:2005ga}.
 The pionless theory contains only contact interactions and is universal.
 Thus, it can be applied to all processes with purely short-range interactions such as low-energy scattering of $D$ and $D^*$ mesons off the $X(3872)$~\cite{Canham_Hammer_3} or loss processes of ultracold atoms close to a Feshbach resonance~\cite{Hammer}.
 An overview of the Efimov effect in nuclear and particle physics can be found in Ref.~\cite{Hammer:2010kp}.

-In this work, we use pionless EFT to calculate $\{Z_b , Z'_b\} - \{B , B^*\}$ scattering in the different spin-isospin channels to leading order in $Q$.
-Moreover, we analyze the different channels with regard to the existence of intermediate three-particle bound states as a consequence of the Efimov effect \cite{Efimov}.
+In this work, we assume that the $Z_b$ and $Z'_b$ are bound states and predict $\{Z_b , Z'_b\} - \{B , B^*\}$ scattering in the different spin-isospin channels to leading order in $Q$ in pionless EFT.
+These predictions could, in principle, be tested in the decays of heavier particles into three $B/B^*$ mesons via final state interactions.
+If the $Z_b$ and $Z'_b$ are virtual states, this process does not exist and one needs to look at the more complicated three-body scattering of $B/B^*$ mesons.
+Moreover, we analyze the different channels with regard to the existence of three-body bound states.
+We note that bound states of three $\bar{B}/\bar{B}^{*}$ and three $B/B^{*}$ mesons were previously investigated in Refs.~\cite{Garcilazo:2018rwu,Ma:2018vhp,Deng:2024pwm} using quark models and effective field theory methods.
+Here, we focus on three-body bound states arising in the $\{Z_b , Z'_b\} - \{B , B^*\}$ scattering channels as a consequence of the Efimov effect~\cite{Efimov}.

 The paper is organized as follows: In Sec.~\ref{sec_for}, we write down an extension of pionless EFT for the $\{Z_b , Z'_b\} - \{B , B^*\}$-system.
 The intergral equations for the molecule-meson scattering amplitudes are derived in Sec.~\ref{section_molecule_meson_scattering_amplitudes} and the relation of the amplitudes to observables is discussed in Sec.~\ref{section_observables}.
-Our results and concluding remarks are presented in Secs.~\ref{section_results} and \ref{section_conclusions}, repectively.
+Our results and concluding remarks are presented in Secs.~\ref{section_results} and \ref{section_conclusions}, respectively.